Browser width

 The M/M/C queuing system in terms of queuing theory

-This system is a classical example of queuing theory and traffic theory.
+This system is a classic example of queuing theory and traffic theory.

-The characteristics to study are the queue probability, mean waiting time and mean queue length.
-Since free server selection rule does not affect these characteristics, the selection rule, in general, can be any.
+The characteristics under study are the queue probability, mean waiting time and mean queue length.

 Watch the learning video about the M/M/C queuing system.